 - 180+ sample test cases for testing web applications

-About Author: Thanks to STH team member Swati S. for answering most common and important software testing interview question about web page testing.
+About Author: Thanks to STH team member Swati S. for answering the most common and important software testing interview questions about web page testing.

-As always, did I miss anything?
-How would you answer this question in the interview?
-Please let us know in the comments.
+How would you tackle this question in the interview?
+Did we miss anything?
+Got any questions for us?
+Please let us know in the comments section below.
+We would love to hear from you.

 Yes the interviewer is behind to know your test approach.
 You should not directly jump on the solutions, but get the requirements clarified by asking questions..